VincentGurgul/transformers/4_Machine_Translation/README.md

 ## 5. Discussion

+Equality of people is based, among other things, on the equal opportunity to access information.
+This becomes a particularly important goal at a time when digital information channels are becoming the most important way of integrating into modern society.
+In this context, language barriers can lead to disadvantages and misunderstandings.
+Machine translation has evolved into an important tool to overcome these language barriers.

-Some metrics can give the impression that computers are better at translation than humans.
+Some metrics may even give the impression that computers are better at translation than humans.
 However, these metrics do not necessarily capture the whole picture.
 At this point in time, computers can generate very good and fluent translations for some languages.
-However, the models reach their limits in the area of simultaneous translation, for example.
+However, the models reach their limits in the area of simultaneous translation or belletrisitic, for example.

 In simultaneous translation, the human translator does not have the task of translating everything exactly.
 He knows what he should focus on and what he can leave out.
 Machine translation systems, on the other hand, translate everything and are not yet able to skip irrelvant parts in order to reduce the translation time.
 Furthermore, a human translator is able to account for body language or if a speaker is referencing slides that he presents.

+Some translators, when translating Proust's seven-volume work “À la Recherche du Temps Perdu”, have sought to make the first word of the first volume the same as the last word of the last volume because the French original begins and ends with the same word. [[Craig, 2020]](#References)

+Translation, then, in its most advanced form, involves close study of the original text and sometimes even the author's life story and circumstances.
+These are facets that neural machine translation systems are not yet able to conceive.

+Furthermore, machine translation systems require a significantly larger amount of data to learn a language than humans.
+Although some methods have been proposed to improve the learning of low-resource languages, they remain a significant challenge for machine translation systems.

-The robustness of machine translation systems also leaves much to be desired.
+The robustness of machine translation systems also leaves a fair amount to be desired.
 Even a wrong punctuation mark can have a considerable influence on the resulting translation.
 Humans are still much better at dealing with errors in the source text and correcting them quickly.

-Furthermore, machine translation systems require a significantly larger amount of data to learn a language than humans.
-Although some methods have been proposed to improve the learning of low-resource languages, they remain a significant challenge for machine translation systems.

 In summary, there is still room for improvement in machine translation and it can be assumed that many innovations await us in the coming years.